samadhicsec/threatware-docs/docs/source/create/components.md

 It may help to understand how components are used:
 - First and foremost they are a list of all the systems that make up the system being threat modelled, and the systems connected to the system being threat modelled.
 - They allow scope to be defined.
 The choice of Components should allow it to be categorised as either in-scope or out-of-scope.
 - They allow authentication and authorization to be defined.
-A system that implements authentication and/or authorisation is most likely a component.
+A system that implements authentication and/or authorization is most likely a component.
 - If the system itself has an identity given to it e.g. service account, OAuth2 Client ID, then it is likely a component.

 For the Team that owns the threat model: